 Reader’s Workshop was great because I taught a mini-lesson, my students went off to their individual book nooks, with their leveled readers and I made my way around the room conferencing with students, taking notes and observing how they applied the things they’ve learned in the mini-lesson.
 My kiddos were able to read in their book nooks for 30 minutes and that gave me plenty of time to conference and do intervention.
 Then came the Common Core.

 While I loved Reader’s Workshop and the time to meet kids individually, the new rigor of the common core and the testing coming around the bend forced us to look at our reading instruction.
-I knew I was going to need to be a little more direct in my instruction and focus on the standards in a different way than before.
+Besides, I knew I was going to need to be a little more direct in my instruction and focus on the standards in a different way than before.
 So, I am now doing Shared Reading with a little bit of Reader’s Workshop practices mixed in.
 We didn’t get rid of our book boxes or book nooks, they are just being used in a different way.

 So here it goes: